OK boomer: Usage

-The phrase has been used as a retort for perceived resistance to technological change, climate change denial, marginalization of members of minority groups, or opposition to younger generations' ideals.
+The phrase has been used as a retort for perceived resistance to technological change, climate change denial, or opposition to younger generations' opinions.
 Various media publications have noted the meme's usage on social media platforms beyond TikTok, and The New York Times wrote that "teenagers use it to reply to cringey YouTube videos, Donald Trump tweets, and basically any person over 30 who says something condescending about young people – and the issues that matter to them."
 As of November 2022, videos tagged with #OkBoomer on TikTok had been viewed about 4 billion times.

-In early November 2019, while giving a speech supporting a climate change bill, New Zealand MP Chlöe Swarbrick claimed that the average age of parliamentarians was 49 years old, and Gen X MP Todd Muller interrupted her, to which she responded "OK boomer".
-She wrote in an article in The Guardian that her comment "symbolised exhaustion of multiple generations."
-Swarbrick received widespread support on social media, as well as criticism for allegedly promoting ageism, including by the MP Christopher Bishop.
+In early November 2019, while giving a speech supporting a climate change bill, New Zealand MP Chlöe Swarbrick claimed that the average age of parliamentarians was 49 years old, and MP Todd Muller, himself a Gen Xer and not a boomer, interrupted her, to which she responded "OK boomer".
+She wrote in an article in The Guardian that her comment "symbolised exhaustion of multiple generations".
+Swarbrick received widespread support on social media, as well as criticism for allegedly promoting ageism, including by the MP Chris Bishop.

 A July 2019 song titled "OK boomer" fuelled the meme like an anthem, with cutting lyrics.
 During halftime of the Harvard-Yale football game on 23 November 2019, climate change protesters interrupted the game by rushing the field and remained even after they were asked to leave, instead chanting "OK boomer."

 On 9 January 2020, during the Jeopardy!
-The Greatest of All Time tournament, "OK boomer" was the answer to a 400-point question in the "OK" category: "A 2019 New York Times article says this 2-word phrase 'marks the end of friendly generational relations'."
+The Greatest of All Time tournament, "OK boomer" was the answer to a 400-point question in the "OK" category: "A 2019 New York Times article says this two-word phrase 'marks the end of friendly generational relations'."
 Ken Jennings elicited laughter from the audience with the response, "I get to say it to Alex!
 What is 'OK, boomer'?"
 The phrase was used by US Supreme Court Chief Justice John Roberts on 15 January 2020, as part of questioning for the Babb v.
 Wilkie age discrimination case.